 is probably genuine, whereas

-are probably not.
+are almost certainly not.

 Have a look at the address bar now - it should say

-Finally, if you are taken in by them, don't feel embarrassed or frightened; these confidence tricksters are very good at what they do and many, many people have been tricked into parting with money or information.
-You are not alone, and quite safe - they won't come round your house, despite what they may tell you.
+Finally, if you are taken in by them, don't feel embarrassed or frightened; these confidence tricksters are very good at what they do and many, many intelligent people have been tricked into parting with money or information.
+You are not alone, and physically safe - they won't come round your house, despite what they may tell you.
 It is extremely unlikely that they are even in this country.